Nhoringtum/Encapsulation_game/README.md

 Setup for collaboration project game, using SDL or raylib libraries (choice of library used will be made by user with argc, argv).
 I will try to split these libraries into C++ Object class.

-Here the link of our to-do list [French] : https://docs.google.com/document/d/1hqBIOYogAqIm2y2rW7od4Ovijo3jFdrD/edit
+Here the link of our specification sheet [French] : https://docs.google.com/document/d/1hqBIOYogAqIm2y2rW7od4Ovijo3jFdrD/edit

 So my work here concern about "Encapsulation" and "Fonctionnalités" part and after that, we'll talk about it with my classmate and go through other step with a solid base program.